 Implement privacy controls.

 In a recent study, it was found that 78% of children had access to a tablet device at home.
-42% of children even had their very own device.
+42% of children even had their very own devices.
 These numbers have grown considerably since 2011 when just 8% of children had access to a tablet in the home, and less than 1% had their own device⁵.

 But what do these findings mean?

 It means, for the first time in human history, children are learning to use tablets before they can read, ride bikes, and even recognise colours.
-With so much technology in the grasps of such small hands, it’s more important than ever to implement privacy controls.
+With so much technology in the grasp of such small hands, it’s more important than ever to implement privacy controls.

 Guardians and schools can: